 Preparing Leaders for the New Health Care Landscape

-Student-centered learning within the teacher-scholar model is the guiding framework for all of our academic programs.
+Student-centered learning within the teacher-scholar model is the guiding framework for all our academic programs.
 Under the close mentorship of faculty who are expert teachers and active scholars, students develop the knowledge, skills, and abilities to think critically and practice effectively in their professions.
 Through this work, we serve the people of New Jersey and the nation by preparing agents of change for the ongoing transition from a disease-based to a wellness-centered model of health care.
-Our graduates are nurses; public health professionals; physical education teachers, fitness specialists, and athletic coaches; and physical therapists, occupational therapists, physician assistants, medical doctors, and strength and conditioning professionals.
+Our graduates are nurses; public health professionals; physical education teachers, fitness specialists, athletic coaches; physical therapists, occupational therapists, physician assistants, medical doctors, and strength and conditioning professionals.

 The academic and clinical experiences we offer to students, at both the undergraduate and graduate levels, reflect the signature commitments that define a TCNJ education:

 - personal, collaborative, and rigorous education centered on the student

 - deep experiential learning, including research, clinical practice, internships, student teaching, capstone projects, and more

 - community-engaged learning that benefits both students and society

 - global engagement with an increasingly interconnected world

 - leadership development that builds a capacity for lifelong learning and self-improvement